basho/basho_docs/source/languages/en/riakts/using/arithmetic-operations.md

 Riak TS supports arithmetic operations in the `SELECT` list.

->**Note:** Arithmetic operations and aggregate functions cannot currently be mixed in a single value expression.

 Arithmetic operations default to 64-bit integer math, unless mixed with a `double`, at which point they become floating-point.